fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ## Overview

-Microsoft Teams supports sending and receiving Short Message Service (SMS) text messages within Teams Chat, for users in United States, Puerto Rico, and Canada.
+Microsoft Teams Calling Plans support sending and receiving Short Message Service (SMS) text messages within Teams Chat, for users in United States, Puerto Rico, and Canada.

+US, PR, and CA users can send SMS messages to numbers that are able to receive SMS and are regionally assigned to US, PR, or Canada recipients.

+Teams users sending or receiving SMS messages outside of US, PR, or Canada aren't supported.

 All SMS messaging to and from Teams is considered: